assyrianic/Tagha/README.md

 ## End Goals list
 - [ ] complete, seamless embeddability to C (and by extension C++) programs.
 As smooth as how Angelscript binds to C++.
-- [ ] complete as much as of the C standards are possible, including C11.
+- [ ] compatibility of as much of the C standards possible, including C11.
 - [ ] implement a compiler that generates the bytecode for this VM.
 - [ ] 64-bit version availability.
 - [ ] Windows compatibility/availability.